ReFreezed/LuaPreprocess/README.md

 ## Usage
-First you of course need [Lua 5.1](https://www.lua.org/versions.html#5.1) installed on your system.
+First you of course need [Lua](https://www.lua.org/versions.html) installed on your system.
 (Binaries can be downloaded from [LuaBinaries via SourceForge](https://sourceforge.net/projects/luabinaries/files/5.1.5/Tools%20Executables/) if you don't want to, or can't, compile Lua from source.
 For Windows I can recommend installing [LuaForWindows](https://github.com/rjpcomputing/luaforwindows) which is a "batteries included" Lua package.)